 No surprise here - the Cayman Islands are a snorkeler's paradise.
 As if rainbow reefs and fish feeding on algae weren't enough, a couple of wrecks entice snorkelers to gaze into oceanic depth.
-The Wreck of the Cali lies 20 feet deep at only 100 feet off George Town’s shore, an easy trek for those renting equipment from the nearby dive shack (starting at $6).Better still, visiting the wreck is completely free.
-The nearby Wreck of the Balboa, a 1932 freighter that sank in the midst of a hurricane and now rests 25 feet underwater, gets hardly the same amount of love but offers the same majesty.
-Swim there to avoid the crowds.
+The Wreck of the Cali is located about 40 years off the shore.
+The water is about 15- to 20-feet deep, and you won't have to dive all the way down to see the ship.Better still, visiting the wreck is completely free.
+The nearby Wreck of the Balboa, a 1932 freighter that sank in the midst of a hurricane, now rests 25 feet underwater, offers the same majesty as previously mentioned shipwreck.

 Need a little R&R after hiking the rice paddies in Ubud?
-Consider taking a 90-minute detour northeast, to the small fishing village of Tulamben.
+Consider taking a 90-minute detour northeast to the small fishing village of Tulamben.
 Here, most of the handfuls of tourists visit for one reason: to see the wreck of the USS Liberty.
-The massive navy ship, spanning more than 460 feet long, now lies at a depth of 100 feet following torpedoing in 1942 by the Japanese, and further resettling of the wreck in the 1960s.
-But the top of the boat reaches up to just 15 feet, so it's easy to view up-close.
-(You will have to take a boat to reach the wreckage.)
-If the presence of more serious divers at the Liberty intimidates you, head to the next town over, Banyuning, to snorkel atop the famed WWII “Japanese Shipwreck”, which rests 65 feet off shore and is surrounded by abundant coral formations, sponges, and gorgonian fans.
+The massive navy ship, which spans more than 460 feet long, now lies at a depth of 100 feet following torpedoing in 1942 by the Japanese.
+However, the top of the boat reaches up to just 15 feet, so it's easy to view up-close, though you will have to take a boat to reach the wreckage.)
+If the presence of more serious divers at the Liberty intimidates you, head to the next town over, Banyuning, to snorkel atop the famed Japanese Shipwreck, which is located 65 feet off-shore.
+It's surrounded by abundant coral formations, sponges, and gorgonian fans.
 Here, you’ll find even fewer crowds and an easy dive.